 Property growth refers to the increase in property value over time, influenced by economic conditions, population growth, and government policies.
 Understanding property growth trends in QLD can help make informed buying or selling decisions.

-The property estimated value is an estimate provided by a valuer or real estate agent, considering factors like location, size, and condition.
+The property’s estimated value is an estimate provided by a valuer or real estate agent, taking into account factors such as location, size, and condition.
 It helps determine the selling price or loan amount for a property.

 Land Value

-Land value, determined by the state government, is the value of the land a property is built on.
+Land value, determined by the state government, is the value of the land on which a property is built.
 It’s used to calculate council rates and is influenced by factors such as location, zoning, and land use.

 How Council Rates are Calculated in QLD